 WHAT ABOUT FAMILY PORTRAITS?

-- choose 1-3 colours for your group portrait, ones with similar tones that go nicely together and have everyone work within that colour palette.
+Choose 1-3 colours with similar tones that go nicely together and have everyone work within that colour palette.
 For example: dark green, navy, and burgundy – all dark jewel tones.
 OR tan, a lighter olive green, and denims – all lighter, softer tones.

 Establish a base color, then accent with 1 or 2 splashes of color, like yellow or turquoise.
 Not everyone needs to wear the accent color.
 For example, the Dad and son might wear grey and black while the girls in the family bring in the color splashes in their outfits.